pipefy/pipefy_message/README.md

-# PipefyMessage
+# Pipefy Message

-This project is a gem that provides a simple way to produce and consume messages for async processing.
+This project is a Ruby gem that provides a simple way to produce and consume messages for asynchronous processing.

 The current implementation supports AWS SNS for sending messages (by publishing them to topics) and AWS SQS for receiving them (via queue polling).

 ## Requirements

-This project requires the following to run:

-- Ruby 2.6.6
+- Ruby 2.7.6
 - [Bundler](https://bundler.io/)
+- GNU Make
+- Docker (optional, for tests)
+- Docker Compose (optional, for tests)

 ## Installation